Your teaching contract - Bounce Teachers

 Long term contracts will typically be two terms (six months) or three terms (one academic year) long, depending on what time of year you start teaching with us in London.

-If you’ll be teaching in the UK on either a GPS or Long term contract, we’ll help to set you up with our preferred payroll company, Mainpay.
+If you’ll be teaching in the UK on either a GPS, Daily Supply or Long term contract, we’ll help to set you up with our internal payroll system.

 Recommended for you